ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 /adeept/set_joint_vel_ref
 /adeept/set_cartesian_pos_ref
 /adeept/set_cartesian_vel_ref
+/adeept/draw_alphabet
 ```

+## Robot drawing

+One could plot the robot trajectory to visualize the drawing by

+`rosrun adeept_path plot_trajectory.py`

+To draw an alphabet:

+`rosservice call adeept/draw_alphabet 'A'`

 ## Project Detail

+#### Forward and Inverse Kinematics

+---

 For the robot kinematics, the code Implemented two nodes including a forward kinematic node and a connector.
 After opening all the nodes, there will be some services.
 The first node provide inverse kinematic and forward kinematic calculation.